Pilipino/Body-Fat-Prediction-App/README.md

 **FIRST RUNNER-UP**

-in the 2017 Search for the Wyeth Nutrition Kid Innovators held in Sofitel Manila on
+in the Grand Finals of the 2017 Search for the Wyeth Nutrition Kid Innovators on October 10 held at Sofitel Philippine Plaza, Pasay City.

 # Creators